Denporty/DevopsA4_Victor/README.md

 This repository is a student project on devops and CI/CD.
 It is a CRUD allowing to create teams.
 In that project i have create 5 stage with travis (build, test, lint, after and deploy).
 With after i initialize webhook to have notification when build successfully in notifications discord channel (cf : discord part).
-Of more there are PR enviromnent like : https://devopsa4-pr-28.herokuapp.com/#/.

 ## State